xYahik/FenDB/README.md

 ## Features

 - Server management tools (in development)
+  - Warn Systems (implemented)
+  - Purge Command (implemented)
+  - Logs (implemented, requires further customization)
 - Fun and engaging commands for users (in development)
+  - WebScraper for random image from websites (Planned)
+  - Leveling/Activity System (Planned)
-- FAQ system that automatically answers common questions based on detected keywords (in development)
+- FAQ system that automatically answers common questions (implemented, but requires further customization)

 ## Current Status

-FenDB is currently in early development.
-The foundation is being built in pure C#, focusing on command registration and handling.
+FenDB is still in the early stages of development.
+So far, a basic command registration and handling system has been implemented, along with a logging system and an intelligent FAQ feature that allows the bot to decide automatically whether to respond for messages.

+The project still requires work on automation, optimizations, and additional features.

 ## Technologies